 And was calling me out because I had never written about the subject of “Click bombing.”
 They were somehow implying that I was avoiding the subject.

-Well, all they had to do was ask and I'd be more than happy to write about it!
+Well, all they had to do was ask.
+I'd be more than happy to write about it!

-Anyway, that individual never asked me, but I'm going to write about it because I had some other readers express interest in the subject on the Niche Pursuits Facebook Page.
+Anyway, that individual never asked me, but I'm going to write about how to avoid getting click bombed because I had some other readers express interest in the subject on the Niche Pursuits Facebook Page.